Mikail124/csProject/group/member2_log.md

 Today, we did a division of work with my teammates.
 I will make the create an event page of the mobile application.

 ### ~ 09.05.2020 ~
-Today, I started building the interface where the user creates an event
+Today, I started building the interface where the user creates an event.

 ### ~ 10.05.2020 ~
-Today, I continued building the interface where the user creates an event
+Today, I continued building the interface where the user creates an event.

 ****